ne75/p2llvm/docs/Notes and Thoughts.md

     - ~~change spilling/restoring callee saved regs using pusha/popa instead of rdlong/wrlong. would convert 3 instructions/register save into 1.~ implemented using special immediates into wrlong for PTRA (since pusha/popa is just an alias for wrlong/rdlong with an immediate)
     - ~~change frame pointer elimination to instead of subtracting an offset to use the special form of rdlong/wrlong on ptra (page 60 of datasheet)~ this implementation is what actually does the above functionality.
     - ~~implement "libcalls" for signed division, multiplication, etc and functions that can live in cog memory for speed.~ the implementation is a little fragile, since it relies on lib calls being a different type of symbol than normal function calls.
 Need to test if `extern` functions will have the same behavior and accidentally get relocated as lib functions.
 If that happens, will need to create a custom MCSymbol for cog based symbols.
-    - ~~clean up all the build warnings and get rid of a lot of extra commented code that's currently there.
+    - ~~clean up all the build warnings and get rid of a lot of extra commented code that's currently there.~~
     - allow changing the cog 0 stack location on startup if a large stack for cog 0 is needed.
+    - try to save registers using setq for block transfers instead of one at a time

 The high level of how this will work:
 1. use clang to compile c/c++ source into LLVM's IR language.
 Eventually any LLVM front end should work